Back to top

 18. Heavy Periods

 An imbalance between estrogen and progesterone can cause a thickened uterine lining, leading to heavier and longer periods.
+Always speak to a doctor if there is a significant change in bleeding, if there is bleeding in between periods and if there is bleeding after sex.

 19. Muscle and Joint Pain